 On November 22, 1963, the Texas School Book Depository building was the focus of the world's shock, grief, and outrage when President John F. Kennedy was assassinated in Dealey Plaza.
 John F. Kennedy and the Memory of a Nation occupies the sixth floor where significant evidence of a sniper was found.
 This exhibition recreates the social and political context of the early 1960s, chronicles the assassination and its aftermath, and recognizes Kennedy's lasting impact on American culture.

 Venture up to the seventh floor and view the original sign that once hung over the entrance to the Texas School Book Depository.
-Also on temporary display are two large-scale photomosaics of President and Mrs. Kennedy by New York artist Alex Guofeng Cao.
-Each portrait is made up of 50,000 smaller images.
-Access to the seventh floor is included with Museum admission.
 Click to explore.

 From 1968 to 1985, Ohio artist Bernadine Stetzel responded to the Kennedy assassination by creating 71 paintings depicting the late president from cradle to grave.
 This unique collection, painted in naïve style, exemplifies the personal impact the Kennedy assassination had on individuals around the world.
 This Collections Spotlight features a selection of paintings from Stetzel’s Kennedy Series, accompanied by quotes from her oral history.